Choosing a telescope is the biggest decision we make as backyard astronomers.

 - No mount

-For this budget you will land a really decent beginner-level telescope.
-You will see some trade-offs between aperture size and equipment quality.
-Most manufacturers will sacrifice accessory quality – e.g. mounts and eyepieces – in favor of giving their scope as much light-gathering power as possible.
+In this section of our best telescope 2021 reviews you will land a decent beginner-level telescope.
+You will see some trade-offs between aperture and equipment quality.
+Most manufacturers will sacrifice accessory quality – e.g. telescope mounts and eyepieces – in favor of giving their scope as much light-gathering power as possible.

 Big apertures, as found in the 6″ Orion AstroView and 8 inch Sky-Watcher Dobsonian are not to be sniffed at.
 If the ‘go-to’ capability of a compound scope is your preferred choice, the you’ll find the NexStar 4SE to be the classic and very popular choice in this price range, and with good reason.